dsaunders88/ds-blog-11ty/src/now.md

 permalink: /now/index.html
 ---

-I’m Daniel Saunders, a Midwesterner in Los Angeles.
-This site is meant to be a (probably infrequent) chronicle of the things I’m reading and thinking about.
+I’m Daniel Saunders, a designer, reader, and writer with somewhat eclectic interests, as you might have gathered from looking around this site.
+In real life I’m just as likely to be thinking about philosophical and social questions as I am coding problems, so that is what is reflected here!
 Get in touch at [my email](mailto:daniel.thomas.saunders@gmail).

 ## Projects